 We had some memorable meals in Redding.
 Mosaic, a pretty redwood and glass building surrounded by the Turtle Bay Park forest, is the place to sample local farm-to-fork favorites with exotic flavors.
 Brussel sprouts are fried to a crisp with a light sprinkle of lemon marmalade and spicy pecans.
 The kale salad has fresh blueberries plus thin slices of green apple and radish, a local fromage blanc, almonds and a blueberry vinaigrette dressing.
 The Ora King salmon, a very thick and tender Pacific salmon, is lightly grilled and served on a bed of pureed peas with a crazy looking collage of wild mushrooms around the sides.

 Take a break at Taste and See, the pizza and ice cream parlor run by enthusiastic and friendly young people.
 Located in a Market Street minimall, you can’t miss their catchy LOVE sign outside.
-Do sample their house-baked large waffle cones and delicious mashup flavors.
+Do try their house-baked large waffle cones and delicious mashup flavors.
 We sampled Mascarpone cream with apricots and candied walnuts plus another scoop of Blueberry Goat cheese; enough said.

-There was a memorable breakfast at Corbett’s with T.J., the local tourism official, for Lobster Benedict.
+There was a memorable breakfast at Corbett’s with T.J., the local tourism official, who led us there for Lobster Benedict.
 Picture big chunks of lobster instead of a slice of ham and voila.
 The Hearth also serves robust breakfasts and fresh breads from a shop on the old town’s Market Street.
 There’s a food truck park that comes alive with flavors Friday nights in the newer part of Redding, too.

 Planning your Redding, California Stay Upstate